ampyard/facequest/api-tutorial.md

 ```

 If you want to use a stored photo for reference then you just need to pass the true value in <b>*"useStoredPhotoForReference"*</b> otherwise pass false.
 See this example given below to create a verification request from API.
-This returns the <b>*“Verification Request Id”*</b> back.
+This returns the <b>*“Verification Request ID”*</b> back.

 <br/>
 <img class="img-fluid" src="./img/tutorial/verification-request.gif" alt="verification-request">

-*Example: Create verifiation request*
+*Example: Create verification request*

 <br/>